As a specialist in breast cancer detection, I know a lot about mammograms.I work full time in Deaconess Breast Services

 Breast cancer will develop in 1 in 8 American women in her lifetime, so it’s very important that women be informed about options and recommendations for early detection.
 Unfortunately, there is no guaranteed way to prevent breast cancer.
 However, if breast cancer is found early—before it spreads to other areas of the body-- 98% of women will survive a breast cancer diagnosis.

 Regular screening mammograms are still the best way to find breast cancer early, which means that mammograms are the best tool in the fight against breast cancer.
-We know that there is some confusion regarding mammogram recommendations, so we’re going to address that.
-We’re also going to explain what 3D mammography is, and why it’s the superior choice for women.
+I know that there is some confusion regarding mammogram recommendations, so I want to address that.
+I'm also going to explain what 3D mammography is, and why it’s the superior choice for women.

 What is a mammogram and when should I have one?